reddit/bugs/README.md

 [![Build Status](https://github.com/reddit/bugs/actions/workflows/test.yml/badge.svg)](https://github.com/reddit/bugs/actions/workflows/test.yml)

+Use Jira at arms length, but keep your PM out of your hair.
 Opinionated way to deal with Jira at the command line.
-Scripts on top of [jira-cli](https://github.com/ankitpokhrel/jira-cli).
+(Scripts on top of [jira-cli](https://github.com/ankitpokhrel/jira-cli)).

-Most teams work on some grouping of tasks (here organized into Epics) over some period of time (quarters, 6 week cycles, etc).
+Instead of working in the Jira UI, bugs simplifies your life.
+It treats Jira as a backend for managing tasks within Epics.
+Each Epic with a set of tasks that go from TODO -> In Progress -> Complete.
+It lets you create git branches on those Epics, get Epic status, and ensure your Epics in Jira reflect reality so your PM is happy.

 ## Epic status